gauravgrover95/portfolio/_posts/2018-08-13-Google-Summer-of-Code-2018-Final-Evaluation.md

 Google Summer of Code program for this wonderful learning experience to put my first baby steps in the open-source world.
 I hope to keep contributing back to develop amazing tech.

-All the open source contributors briefly mentioned above in report who freely distributed their work to advance the science and technology for betterment of all.
+All the open source contributors briefly mentioned above in the report who freely distributed their work to advance the science and technology for the betterment of all.

 Link to all commits: [https://github.com/HelikarLab/ccNetViz/commits/master?author=gauravgrover95](https://github.com/HelikarLab/ccNetViz/commits/master?author=gauravgrover95)